Relationships can be a source of love and affection and make us feel a sense of belonging in life.

 If this describes your experience, this article is for you.
 We’ll explore exactly what you need to know on how to distance yourself from someone and create physical space in a safe and healthy way.

 Why is it hard to emotionally detach from someone?

-It’s very easy to become emotionally attached to a person with whom we have become close.
-Life can be lonely and confusing at times, and when we finally find someone with whom to share ourselves, including our vulnerable and intimate sides, we may quickly want that person to be around all the time.
+It’s very easy to become emotionally attached to the person with whom we have become close.
+Life can be lonely and confusing at times, and when we finally find someone with whom to share ourselves, including our vulnerable and intimate sides, we may quickly want the same person to be around all the time.

 However, all relationships are subject to the test of time.
-Eventually, once that rose filter is lifted and you see your partner as just another person, that’s when you need to decide if you want to continue choosing them or if you’d be better off going solo again.
+Eventually, once that rose filter is gone and you see your partner as just another person, that’s when you need to decide if you want to continue choosing them or if you’ll be better off going solo again.

 Why is it important to detach emotionally?

 Over the course of many relationships, one or both partners forge emotional ties to the other person, so if that person then decides that the relationship is not for them, the first person may be hurt, rejected, and deeply disappointed.
 Of course, that’s not their partner’s problem.

 We are all responsible for our emotional well-being and must accept there are consequences to placing it on the choices and actions of others.

 Emotional detachment, then, is a preventable measure against losing yourself so much in a relationship that your mental and emotional well-being are in jeopardy if the other person decides to leave.